wmeints/azuremeetup-machinelearning/challenge-3/README.md

 workbench application.

 ### Objective: Validate your model
-Use the code in the sample above to add validation logic to your model.
+Use the code in the sample above to add validation logic to 'train.py'.
 Be sure to use the same feature names for training and validation.

 Run the job again to check the score of your model.
 Does it look like this